 - Go to

-Download Base App> Version of the Wii Menu you have installed > Region of the Wii Menu you have installed.
+Download Base App> Version of your Wii Menu > Region of your Wii Menu

 - A dialog box will pop up asking you to enter in a value to create a key.
 Enter in what it says, it will create a key that will be used to decrypt the Wii Menu from Nintendo’s servers.